SonyaInSiberia/SAE2024_Final/README.md

 #### Rust implementations
 - ~~Not Really~~ ongoing sampler built with Rust on Github: [8] “RustSampler.”
 GitHub, 2021.
 Accessed: Feb.
 06, 2024.
 [Online].
 Available: <https://github.com/soakyaudio/sampler>
 - An archived repo that might be useful: [9] “RustSampler.”
 GitHub, 2021.
 Accessed: Feb.
 06, 2024.
 [Online].
 Available: <https://crates.io/crates/sampler/0.2.0/dependencies>
-#### Language support
+#### Bonus
+While the main focus of our project will be a VST implementation purely in Rust, we recognize there are other plugin formats, such as [AUv3](https://developer.apple.com/documentation/audiotoolbox/audio_unit_v3_plug-ins), which are not language agnostic.
+Thus, we will link some resources here for exploring those formats for future developers who are interested.
+However, we will not implement these wrappers as it is outside the scope of this project.
 - Swift Rust bridge: <https://github.com/chinedufn/swift-bridge>
-- Swift Rus Audio Example: <https://github.com/cornedriesprong/SwiftRustAudioExample/tree/main>
+- Swift Rust Audio Example: <https://github.com/cornedriesprong/SwiftRustAudioExample/tree/main>